How to Make Your Own Foam Soap with a Holiday Twist!

 There are a lot of essential oils that can create a warm, cozy holiday atmosphere, but some seem to be more associated with the season than others—such as Douglas Fir (Psuedostuga menzies), Cedarwood (Juniperus virginiana), Pinon Pine (Pinus edulis), Sweet Orange (Citrus sinensis), Peppermint (Mentha × piperita), Cardamom (Elettaria cardamomum), and Clove (Eugenia caryophyllata).

 You can use them to create a festive atmosphere with seasonal diffuser blends, natural cleaning blends, and foam soaps . . . like this one!

 - 7 drops Cedarwood essential oil (Juniperus virginiana)

 - 4 drops Douglas Fir essential oil (Psuedostuga menzies)

 - 4 drops Cardamom essential oil (Elettaria cardamomum)

 You can make this blend in a 50 ml foam soap bottle.
 I’m only using 40 ml of castile soap in this blend, though.
 That’s because the foam pump top (which creates the luxurious foaming effect) takes up some space in the bottle.

-You’ll see what I mean in this video recipe.
-(This is a foam soap I make with aloe.
+This video recipe will show you.
+(It's a foam soap recipe I make with aloe.
 Give it a try!)

 Cedarwood has such a gorgeous, soft, earthy aroma that is perfect when paired with warm spicy Cardamom.
 Adding just four drops of Douglas Fir essential oil gives the entire blend a hint of that “Christmas tree” scent that is a favorite for so many people!
 The aroma of this foam soap might give you the feeling of sipping warm cider with friends on a chilly evening near the woods.